-All visitor facilities available in Wasilla, including banks, post office, a wide variety of dining options like the Last Frontier Brewing Co; gas stations such as Essential One phone 907-373-0170; lodgings at The Best Western Lake Lucille Inn and Hillside Cabins; RV parks such as Big Bear RV Park, Lake Lucille Park (take Knik-Goose Bay Road) and Alaskan Trails RV & Camper Park; major-chain retail stores, supermarkets, tire and RV repair, laundromats, an ice arena, sports complex and several area parks including a skateboard park.
+All visitor facilities available in Wasilla, including banks, post office, a wide variety of dining options like the Last Frontier Brewing Co; gas stations such as Essential One phone 907-373-0170; lodgings at The Best Western Lake Lucille Inn, Grandview Inn & Suites and Hillside Cabins; RV parks such as Big Bear RV Park, Lake Lucille Park (take Knik-Goose Bay Road) and Alaskan Trails RV & Camper Park; major-chain retail stores, supermarkets, tire and RV repair, laundromats, an ice arena, sports complex and several area parks including a skateboard park.
 Shopping can be found at Gold Rush Jewelers & Design Center, Knik Knack Mud Shack 907-376-5793, and Sylvia’s Quilt Depot.
-Enjoy movies at The Valley Cinema and indoor cart racing, laser tag and more at the Extreme Fun Center.

 - Camping and fishing is available at Little Susitna River, Finger Lake SRS and dozens of other lakes and streams.
 Fish for king and silver salmon, rainbow trout, landlocked salmon, arctic grayling, lake trout and arctic char.

 - Visit Iditarod Trail Sled Dog Race™ headquarters; stop by Knik Museum and Sled Dog Musher Hall of Fame.

 - Learn about the history of this region at the Wasilla Museum & Visitor Center in downtown Wasilla.

 - Enjoy the outdoor Farmers’ Market is held at the Iditapark on Nelson Avenue every Wednesday in summer.